mattleung10/G-CLEF_Fiber_Lab/README.md

 ### Camera Control Software

 Three cameras are used in the FCS.
 A Pixelink PL-B781U CMOS camera is used for the injection imaging arm, and two Matrix Vision mvBlueCOUGAR-X102kG CMOS cameras are used for the near field arm and far field arm.
 Custom camera control code was written to control the cameras.
 The Pixelink camera is controlled using the script ```pixelink_class.py``` (in the ```Pixelink_Interface``` directory), which is a class which wraps the routines in the [pixelinkWrapper Python library](https://github.com/pixelink-support/pixelinkPythonWrapper).
 The Matrix Vision cameras are controlled using the mvIMPACT Python library (using the [mvIMPACT Acquire Python SDK](https://www.matrix-vision.com/manuals/SDK_PYTHON/)) and [Harvester Python library](https://github.com/genicam/harvesters).
 For more details, see the ```README.txt``` file inside the ```Matrix_Vision_Interface``` directory.
+Note that the Matrix Vision cameras acquire images in 12 bit, but the final images are saved as a 16 bit file.

 Custom GUI tools were developed to help with the optical alignment progress:
 1) GUI for aligning the injection imaging arm (```pixelink_class_gaussian_fit.py``` in the ```Pixelink_Interface``` directory)